 Initially, Dr. Mann may recommend over-the-counter anti-inflammatories and pain relievers to keep you comfortable.
 He may perform manual stretching exercises on your foot to strengthen the surrounding muscles and alleviate pressure on the ligaments.

-Treatment plans for plantar fasciitis typically involve a combination of physiotherapy and therapeutic exercises.
+Treatment plans for plantar fasciitis typically involve a combination of active or passive therapy and therapeutic exercises.
 Dr. Mann may also suggest orthotic devices that you wear in your shoes to take excess pressure off your plantar fascia.

 In some cases, severe pain that interferes with walking and your usual routine needs treatment with steroid injections or surgery.
 Dr. Mann evaluates your needs and refers you to a specialist for additional treatment if needed.